sbmlteam/libsbml/README.txt

                        http://sbml.org/Forums/

-If you use SBML, you are strongly encouraged to sign up for the SBML announcements mailing list.
+If you use SBML, we urge you to sign up for sbml-announce, the SBML announcements mailing list.
 It is a low-volume, broadcast-only list.

-If you use libSBML, you are also encouraged to subscribe to or monitor via RSS the 'sbml-interoperability' list, where people discuss the development, use, and interoperability of software that supports SBML, including libSBML.
+If you use libSBML, we also encourage you to subscribe to or monitor via RSS the 'sbml-interoperability' list, where people discuss the development, use, and interoperability of software that supports SBML, including libSBML.